woctezuma/steam-era-goty/README.md

 * regarding the average score, the prior is the median of average scores,
 * regarding the number of votes, the prior is the average of numbers of votes.

+## Caveat

+The original data consists in sets of GOTY candidates, which happen to be ranked.
+As pointed out by [Durante](https://www.resetera.com/posts/3904799/), interpreting the ranks as a score leads to undesirable properties.

 ## References

 * https://fulmicoton.com/posts/bayesian_rating/